 "Stop messing with Riley," I said clearly and simply.

+Six year-old Julian looked me squarely in the face, nodded in the affirmative to let me know that he definitely understood my instructions and then plucked his sister in the ear.
 So, I elaborated.
 "If you don't stop bullying your little sister, I will take away everything that you enjoy.
 Every video game.
 Every toy.
 Every single activity that you enjoy will be taken away for a week."

 All of the kids stopped for a moment and considered this.
 Riley was smiling in rich anticipation of her brothers' potential suffering, which I expected.
 She was, after all, on my side in this.
 But Julian was smiling, too, which I had not expected.
 And then he let me have it.